-In 2009, Diabetes was the sixth leading cause of death in America, but in the Rio Grande Valley and Texas, diabetes is the fourth leading cause of death.
-Further, 1 in 6 patients admitted to Knapp has diabetes.
-The Knapp Auxiliary recognized the seriousness of these statistics and has responded by developing and supporting a nationally recognized, award-winning program – the Diabetes Food Charts.
+Diabetes has been a leading cause of death in America, and especially in the Rio Grande Valley and in Texas.
+One in six patients admitted to Knapp Medical Center has diabetes.
+The Knapp Auxiliary recognized the seriousness of these statistics and has responded by developing and supporting a nationally-recognized, award-winning program – the Diabetes Food Charts.

 Here’s a summary of how this important service has developed over the years.

 - In 1996, the Knapp Auxiliary provided a $10,000 grant to develop Diabetes and Renal Food Charts.